funkiestusername/mystic-card-battler/README.md

 # Mystic Tarot Card Battler Game

+**DISCLAIMER**: This game was built by two people who haven't the faintest idea of what's going on.
+If you're expecting a nice, good looking game, prepare to be disappointed.

 A simple card game using Tarot card.
 Built in ~2 days for the itch.io mini jam.

 ## How To Run